About Hope House of Central Louisiana

 Hope House continues its funding from the Department of Housing and Urban Development (HUD) and United Way of Central Louisiana.
 Hope House also receives funds from other resources, including public and private foundations.
 Community support continues to grow each year.

 Today, Hope House has grown.
-Women may stay for up to two years.
+Homeless families with or without children may stay for up to two years.
 During that time they participate in comprehensive life skills training and are provided with opportunities that empower them toward self-sufficiency.
 Case Management is stronger than ever.
 Child care and transportation options are available.
 Hope House was able to secure property directly across the street from the shelter in order to expand its training components, adding a computer lab.
-Tutoring is available every day for the children and cooperative agreements make it possible for school aged children to attend summer camp at the YMCA.
+Tutoring is available every day for the children and cooperative agreements with partnering agencies make it possible to expose children to the arts and other cultural activities.

 Hope House relies on the community to help support continued growth to meet the needs of the growing homeless population.
 Together, we are continuing to make a difference by "building futures full of hope".